 The DAN Department of Management and Organizational Studies as a whole draws upon an evidencebased management approach.
 Evidence-based management is the systematic process of gathering evidence from multiple sources, critically appraising the evidence, and using that evidence in making and evaluating management decisions to improve organizational performance.

 3.1 Course objectives

-To provide students with an introduction to Canadian business law and various legal issues, principles and relationships, as they apply to business.
+To provide students with an introduction to Canadian contract law and various legal issues, principles and relationships, that relate to the law of contracts in Canada.

 3.2 Course format